-The right relationships with major donors can seriously contribute to your nonprofit’s operational sustainability.
+The right relationships with major donors can help your organization secure flexible funding and meet budgetary needs.
 But if you’ve never cultivated a major donor, where do you start?

 What is a major donor, anyway?
-The answer varies from organization to organization, but in general, major donors give at a level that challenges them.
-Collected from GlobalGiving’s Peer Learning Network community, these major donor cultivation tips will help you identify and cultivate major donors to support your nonprofit’s mission.
+The answer varies from organization to organization, but in general, major donors give at a level that is well above an organization’s average donation amount.
+You get to set the bar!

-Before diving into creating a major donor strategy, you should define what constitutes a major gift at your nonprofit.
-For a small nonprofit, $200 could be a major gift—for a larger organization, the minimum could be $100,000.
-Consider your nonprofit’s budget, donor history, and staff capacity when setting your own definition.
+To define what constitutes a major gift at your nonprofit, consider your budget, donor history, and in-house talent and capacity (staff, board members, volunteers, etc).
 Then, work through these six steps to help build major donor relationships that will last a lifetime.

 1. Assessment: Are you ready to make a big ask?